Learning more skills through optimistic exploration: Experiments

-\textbf{Hyperparameters}\quad Most of the reinforcement learning hyperparameters were not tuned.
-Rather, they were taken from standard values known to be reasonable for Peng's $Q(\lambda)$.
+\textbf{Hyperparameters}\quad Most of the RL hyperparameters were not tuned, but rather taken from standard values known to be reasonable for Peng's $Q(\lambda)$.
 The skill discovery specific hyperparameters were tuned for the basic algorithm without exploration bonuses, and then reused in all conditions.
-For the exploration bonuses (DISDAIN, RND, count), we tuned their reward weighting (e.g. $\lambda$ in algorithm~\ref{algo}), while for DISDAIN we additionally swept the ensemble size.
-All tuned hyperparameters were decided upon via a small log space grid-search containing fewer than 10 candidate values per hyperparameter.
-For Atari, this was done on a 6 game subset used in previous work \citep{hansen2020visr}, rather than the full set of games.
-However, to be extra generous to our baseline, we also reswept the RND reward weight on the full set of games (figures~\ref{fig:app/per_game_rnd_sweep} and \ref{fig:app/rnd_sweep}).
+Our RND implementation was first tuned without skill learning to achieve Atari performance competitive with the original paper.
+For all exploration bonuses (DISDAIN, RND, count), we tuned their reward weighting (e.g. $\lambda$ in algorithm~\ref{algo}), while for DISDAIN we additionally swept the ensemble size ($N$).

 \textbf{Baselines}\quad As with the skill discovery reward, we apply exploration bonuses only to the terminal states of each skill trajectory.
 For the count-based bonus, we track the number of times an agent ends a skill trajectory in each state $n\!\left(s\right)$ and apply the exploration bonus $r_T = 1/\sqrt{n\!\left(s_T\right)}$.
 For RND, we follow the details of \citet{burda2019rnd} as closely as possible.
 For our target and predictor networks, we use the same ResNet architecture as the policy observation embedding described above, and then project to a latent dimension of 128.
 Rather than normalizing observations based on running statistics, we found it more reliable to use the standard $\frac{1}{255}$ normalization of Atari observations.